MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 description: "Manage Microsoft Graph Connectors in the M365 Admin portal."
 ---

-# Manage Microsoft Graph Connectors in the M365 Admin portal
+# Manage you Connector in the M365 Admin portal

 In order to get access to manage your connectors, you must be designated as a search administrator for your tenant.
 If you are not a search administrator, you must contact your tenant administrator to provision you for this role.